2023 Chennai Super Kings season

 The 2023 season was the 14th season for the Indian Premier League franchise Chennai Super Kings.
 They are one of ten teams that competed in the 2023 Indian Premier League.
-The side have won the IPL title four times.
+The team have won the IPL title four times.
 This team qualified for the final of IPL 2023 for the 10th time.
 Chennai Super Kings won their 5th IPL Title after defeating Gujarat Titans in the rain affected 2023 Indian Premier League final.